Pawwz85/UCILoader/README.md

 <!-- Prerequisites -->
 #### Prerequisites

-This project uses cmake build system, so in order to build the library make sure you have cmake installed.
+You need to have cmake installed to build this project.

 <!-- Installation -->
 #### Building from source